 The Clean Buildings Performance Standard consists of ASHRAE Standard 100-2018 and state amendments WAC194-50.
-Follow the link below to fill out a form that will give you access to the integrated document.
+Follow the link below to gain access to a copy of the integrated standard published by ASHRAE.

 a.
 Watch training videos and presentations on the Clean Buildings Performance Standard.

 Start with Clean Buildings 101 or the WSU RCM Webinar: Efficiency through the Clean Buildings Performance Standard.